Think pink (sauce).

 - 2 tablespoons unsalted butter

-- In a wide-bottomed pot or skillet with high sides, heat the olive oil over medium heat.
-Add the onion and cook, stirring frequently, until translucent and softened, about 5 to 8 minutes.
-Add the garlic and chili flakes and stir for an additional 20 seconds or so.PRO TIP: Don't get any color on the onion or garlic or the sauce will develop a harsh, acrid flavor.
+- In a wide-bottomed pot or large skillet with high sides, heat the olive oil over medium heat.
+Add the onion to the pan and cook, stirring frequently, until translucent and softened, about 5 to 8 minutes.
+Add the garlic and red pepper flakes and stir for an additional 20 seconds or so.PRO TIP: Don't get any color on the onion or garlic or the sauce will develop a harsh, acrid flavor.
 Stir often and adjust the heat as necessary.

 - Stir the tomato paste into the onion and garlic and let it cook for a couple of minutes.
 Add the vodka and cook, stirring occasionally, until all the alcohol burns off, about 3 to 5 minutes.